-"Heartworms have been diagnosed even in cats who spend 100% of their time indoors."
+"Heartworms have been diagnosed even in cats who spend 100% of their time indoors." - Dr. Jean Hofve

 What do heartworms do?

 According to the American Heartworm Society, "Clinical signs of heartworm disease may not be recognized in the early stages, as the number of heartworms in an animal tends to accumulate gradually over a period of months and sometimes years and after repeated mosquito bites.
-Recently infected dogs may exhibit no signs of the disease, while heavily infected dogs may eventually show clinical signs, including a mild, persistent cough, reluctance to move or exercise, fatigue after only moderate exercise, reduced appetite and weight loss."
+Recently infected dogs may exhibit no signs of the disease.
+In contrast, heavily infected dogs may eventually show clinical signs, including a mild, persistent cough, reluctance to move or exercise, fatigue after only moderate exercise, reduced appetite and weight loss."

 As it turns out, cats have pretty good defenses of their own.
 In 80% of cases, the cat's own immune system kills the larvae and clears the infection.
 Nevertheless, microfilaria can still cause significant inflammation in the lungs, even in cats who never show any signs of infection.
 Feline heartworms may be commonly misdiagnosed as asthma or bronchitis, when it is actually Heartworm Associated Respiratory Disease (HARD).
-Also, for the 20% of cats who do become persistently infected, severe respiratory and/or cardiac disease can occur.
+Also, for the 20% of cats who do become persistently infected, severe respiratory or cardiac disease can occur.

 Alternatively, many veterinarians advocate simply giving the regular heartworm preventative to kill off any microfilaria already present and keep newly deposited larvae from developing, while waiting for the adult worms to die.
-This may be a more practical alternative for cats, or for dogs that do not have a severe infestation.
+This may be a more practical alternative for cats or dogs that do not have a severe infestation.

-Seasonal vs. year-round protection
+Seasonal vs. year-round heartworm prevention